vincentl2189/PSADORG/README.md

 The scripts need to be scheduled to run in a specific order.

 1. Collection.ps1 should be run on login throughout the day.
-Duplicate entries into the CSV is not an issue.
+Duplicate entries into the CSV is not an issue

 2. ChassisConversion.ps1 should be run first to convert the chassis types and create the CSV that the other scripts work with

 3. SetDescription.ps1 will set all the properties we have been collecting on the computer object

-4. MoveComputers.ps1 will complete the proccess and move the computeres to thier matching OU.
+4. MoveComputers.ps1 will complete the proccess and move the computeres to thier matching OU